pengeljo/Creating-a-literature-corpus-based-on-Arxiv/README.md

 ## Acknowledgments

-Originally inspired by the [Concepts in Motion](https://conceptsinmotion.org/) methodology for studying concepts in academic literature.
+This project is based on research performed by Maud van Lier.
+Her data-driven study looked at the representation of agents/agency in computer science texts (and related fields) using the arxiv document repository.
+As she noted, her work was originally inspired by the [Concepts in Motion](https://conceptsinmotion.org/) methodology for studying concepts in academic literature.